lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 > In the report, Langmuir cited a few studies from the 1940s looking at the health hazards of working in mines and factories, which showed the mucus of the nose and throat to be exceptionally good at filtering out particles bigger than 5 microns.
 The smaller ones, however, could slip deep into the lungs and cause irreversible damage.
 If someone wanted to turn a rare and nasty pathogen into a potent agent of mass infection, Langmuir wrote, the thing to do would be to formulate it into a liquid that could be aerosolized into particles smaller than 5 microns, small enough to bypass the body’s main defenses.
 Curious indeed.
 Randall made a note.

 Langmuir did eventually shift his tone and accept that airborne infection was possible.
 After Well's died, Langmuir delivered a speech stating "problematic particles—the ones they had to worry about—were smaller than 5 microns."
 [And that screwup started it all](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill/).
-However, particles that are 100 microns are airborne!
+However, particles that are up to 100 microns are also airborne!

 While most viruses are 0.1 to 0.5 microns, viruses hitch a ride on the droplets that we produce when breathing, sneezing or coughing.
 From this [study](https://www.materials-talks.com/droplet-sizing-of-coughs-and-sneezes/) there are droplets that measure at below or around 100 microns.
+This means someone's sneeze can travel around a room.

 ---

 Okay, that was a lot of preamble.
 I wanted to set up why the virus being airborne is important and how digital contact tracing misses on this.
 Digital contact tracing apps seems like a fun algorithmic problem to determine who's been near who!
 Which is just another complex public health and social problem reduced into a algorithm.
 It seems perfect.
 In fact, I was exited for Canada to get their own contact tracing app after seeing some success in countries like South Korea and Taiwan.

-The app is missing a lot of context.
+But the app is missing a lot of context.
 For one, depending on whether or no the air is actively being filtered, being 6 ft (or 2m) may be enough distance, or it might not be.
 The app simply doesn't know, and giving erroneous information is worse than no information.
 The app doesn't know anything about the quality of the air.
 Distance doesn't matter so much if the air is being constantly filtered.
 A CO2 monitor would be more helpful than an app that tells me if I've been near a sick person.
+Basically, the app totally simplifies and neglects how air transmission works.
+The only way you can tell if you've been exposed is if you have a CO2 monitor telling you if air is being filtered and circulated around enough such that you aren't breathing in the air other people exhale.

 It would be useful to know if I was in a restaurant or building that had bad air quality.
 Much of the public has no access to knowledge of whether their air is being filtered or not, or the quality of the filter.
 If we aren't able to access high quality, real time data on positive cases, understanding our air quality is the next best piece of data we can use to make informed choices.

 # Conclusion
 Digital contact tracing apps give the wrong idea that getting sick means you must be near someone sick.
 You get sick from inhaling air that has particles with the virus, and once you've hit a certain threshold, then you can become infected.
 All the money going into building digital contact tracing apps could of gone into providing high quality masks, CO2 monitors and better air filtration systems.
 [Alberta spent $4.3 million on their digital contact tracing app, which only notified 1,500 people of possible exposure.](https://www.cbc.ca/news/canada/edmonton/158-albertans-with-covid-19-reported-their-illness-to-province-s-multimillion-dollar-app-1.6202636).

 In addition to the points [Ali Alkhatib](https://ali-alkhatib.com/blog/digital-contact-tracing) gave, let's not keep crafting up expensive high technology tools that marginalise those who can't afford to use the technology.
 To repeat what I said above: We **have** tools that work and we **know** what works.
-Good quality masks, accurately tracking positive cases, waste water tracking, CO2 monitoring, and PCR tests.
+Good quality masks, accurately tracking positive cases, waste water tracking, CO2 monitoring, air filtration and circulation and PCR tests.
 We don't need more tools.
 We need to use tools that work.